-This may be the most anticipated city on my Weekend Like a Local tour with Hilton Hotels.
+This may be the most anticipated city on my tour with Hilton Hotels.
 Not only will my next location be a city I have never been to but it starts by using transportation I have never used before.
 Yes that’s right, this Maine girl has never ridden an Amtrak Train before (assuming subways don’t count).
 Judgement free zone I was completely geeking out as I arrived at the Philadelphia train station to board and find myself in Washington DC in just two hours!

 It was the perfect day to explore the city by foot.
 The sun was shining with a temperature in the 60’s.
 Could it have been any better in February?
 We arrived at the Washington Hilton early afternoon which gave us plenty of time to venture around the neighborhood before happy hour and dinner.
 First things first… the Hotel.
 I couldn’t have been more impressed with the cleanliness and professionalism the Washington Hotel achieved.
 I immediately felt at home noticing all the accommodations around me.
 With 4 on-site restaurants varying from sports bar theme to high class dining you can find what you are looking for.
 Forgot to pack an item?
 Not to worry.
 The Washington Hilton has a gift shop that has you covered.
 To add, there is an outdoor pool, a fitness center and 24 hour business center.
 I could go on but it’s time to check out the room!